billwear/maas-rad/concepts-and-terms.md

 <h3 id="heading--network-cable">Network cable</h3>

 Network cables are special cables that connect non-wireless-based nodes.
-They consiste of our pairs of insulated, 24-gauge wire, color-coded (solid/striped), usually in four colors: blue, green, orange, and brown.
-The matching color pairs are twisted together, each pair at a different turn rate to prevent electromagnetic interference between pairs.
+They consist of our pairs of insulated, 24-gauge wire, colour-coded (solid/striped), usually in four colours: blue, green, orange, and brown.
+The matching colour pairs are twisted together, each pair at a different turn rate to prevent electromagnetic interference between pairs.
 These twists must be maintained all the way up to the (RJ45) connector.

 Even with insulation, careful twisting, and connector-termination, natural losses in the cable cause the network signals to become too weak to maintain reliable data rates after a certain length.
-In the case of Cat 5e cable, the maximum cable lenth is 100 meters to maintain 1Gb per second.
+In the case of Cat 5e cable, the maximum cable length is 100 meters to maintain 1Gb per second.
 For Cat 6, the max length to maintain 10Gb per second is 55 meters.
 These limits are overcome with [repeaters](/t/concepts-and-terms/785#heading--repeater), which amplify the signal and relay it to the next repeater or NIC.

 <h3 id="heading--repeater">Repeater</h3>